JoBCB/circulo-meio/Syntax_Process.md

     * each vocabulary represents a multi-parameter state;
     * actions: search; click; scraping; open and closing windows; hide; show; scale; skew; layering; rotate; process arrays; randomness and control computational agents; other styling;
     * controling from the terminal;
-        * various combinations/ arrangements of windws: we can use two terminals and one browser;
+      * various combinations/ arrangements of windws: we can use two terminals or more and one browser;
+    * network performance:
-    * network performance: becomes more accessible for multiple outputs; inclusive for more participants and flexible for performance set up;
+      * becomes more accessible for multiple outputs;
+      * inclusive for more participants;
+      * flexible for performance set up;
+    * how to map to different outputs?

 * messaging operator (<>) that means sending a message;
     * for remote performance we may want to send comments to each other; we can also receive messages from autonomous agents;